Welcome Resident Students!

 - Microwave Ovens – One microwave is permitted in each student room.
 The microwave must not exceed 700 watts of power.
 Larger microwave ovens are permitted in the apartment communities, but must not exceed 1,000 watts of power.

 - Refrigerators – One refrigerator is permitted in each student room.
 The refrigerator must not draw more than 1.5 amps and must not exceed 3 cubic feet.
-Mini-fridges are prohibited in the apartment communities since MSU provides a full refrigerator.
+Mini-fridges are prohibited in the apartment communities since Montclair State provides a full refrigerator.

 - Power Strips – Power strips with a built-in GFCI surge protector and circuit breaker are permitted and must be plugged directly into the wall outlet.
 Such power strips may not be connected one another or “daisy chained.”